RivaD2/personal/Udemy-data-structures/data-structures-notes.md

     - `sumZero([-3, -2, -1, 0, 1, 2, 3]) // [-3, 3]`
     - `sumZero([-2, 0, 1, 3]) // undefined`
     - See js file for solution

+**Ex2: Implement a function called `countUniqueValues` which accepts a sorted array, and counts the unique values in the array.
+There can be negative numbers in the array, but it will always be sorted.
+Use two pointers pattern.
+    - `countUniqueValues(][1, , 1, 1, 1, 2]) //2` ----> only two unique nums, 1 and 2
+    - `countUniqueValues([1, ,2, 3, 4, 4, 4, 7, 7, 12, 12, 13]) //7` -----> 7 unique values 1, 2, 3, 4, 7, 12, 13
+    - `countUniqueValues([ ]) //0`
+    - `countUniqueValues([-2, -1, -1, 0, 1]) //4`
+    - Here I will have two pointers moving some direction based off condition

+**To solve the problem**

+- Create a variable to count how many times there is a different value
+- Or, build the unique values at the beginning of the array

+   i  j---> j moves forward while i stays still
+   1 is compared to 1 so j moves to 1, then 1, then 2.
+2 is different.
+So i moves forward and 2 is in the place of i
+- [1, 1, 1, 2, 3, 3, 4, 4, 5, 6 ]
+      i        j
+- [1, 2, 1, 2, 3, 3, 4, 4, 5, 6]
+- At the end, we will have all unique values at beginning of array
+- Basically we are updating the pointer when we find two unique values that don't match